BytingBitz/pyscrapify/readme.md

             pass
     ```

 2. **Develop Scraper Functionality**: Implement all methods and define all values for each of the Validators, Parsers, and Navigators classes.
-It is recommended to regularly test the scraper as you make progress, this can also assist in figuring out what should be implemented next.
+It is recommended to regularly test the scraper as you make progress, this can also assist in providing order to what you implement.

 Access an example implementation here: [Seek.py](https://github.com/Jamal135/pyscrapify/blob/main/scrapers/Seek.py).